pereznetworks/WeatherX/README.md

       - e: wanted to use dayjs and dayjs-ext but not as well maintained as would prefer
       - f: the moment.js and moment-timezone modules are better supported and established
       - g: will monitor and may switch depending on the progress either these modules
-  - 3: will need to switch away from [Weather-icons](https://www.npmjs.com/package/weather-icons)  since last publish was 4 years ago!
+  - 4: will need to switch away from [Weather-icons](https://www.npmjs.com/package/weather-icons)
+      - a: since last publish was 4 years ago!

 To Do: